 23241.
 Primate Evolution. (= ANTH 28100, EVOL 38700) This course is the first of three in the Primate Biology and Human Evolution sequence (see also BIOS 23248 and 23253).
 This course introduces the evolution of nonhuman primates and humans.
 We focus on taxonomic classification; the use of fossil and genetic evidence for phylogenetic reconstructions; the evolution of primate morphological and physiological characteristics (e.g., body and brain size, skull and skeleton, sense organs, and dietary and reproductive adaptations); the adaptive radiation of Prosimians, New World Monkeys, Old World Monkeys, and apes into their current areas of geographic distribution; and an overview of the hominid fossil record.
 R. Martin.
-Autumn, University of Chicago Paris Center; Spring, University of Chicago Main Campus.
+Autumn, University of Chicago Paris Center.